Home » Dessert » White Texas Sheet Cake

 Here are more helpful tips:

-• Don’t Overmix – Stir just until combined to keep the cake light.
+• Don’t Overmix: Stir just until combined to keep the cake light.
+Overmixed dough makes for tough cakes.

-• Store Properly for Freshness – Keep covered at room temperature or refrigerate to maintain moisture.
+• Store Properly for Freshness: Keep it covered at room temperature for up to 3 days.

 It’s best to use a 10×15-inch jelly roll pan as the recipe is designed for that size.
 If you use a smaller pan, the cake will be thicker, and it may need more time to bake.
 If you use a larger pan, the cake may bake faster and be thinner.